 “It’s cold.
 Why don’t you take some of that codeine and hit the sack.
 You’ll feel better.
 You look awful, I swear to God, I wouldn’t lie to you.
 You’d better take care of yourself.”
 Mike had gotten up and was heading toward the phone.

-“I look awful because I feel awful.
+“I feel awful.
 But I was wondering where Van Gogh got the idea to paint his starry night.
 Maybe I’ll take a painting class down at the rec center.”

 “I hope you won’t be too disappointed if that doesn’t make you a Van Gogh.”